 Prison Isle (uninhabited, No Frontiersleft) - A penal colony utilised by early settlers of Waynorth.
 The original structures were torn down during the reign of Barker II the Shortlived, one of the only major acts of his short reign.

 No Man’s Isle (uninhabited, No Frontiersleft) - A restricted zone that, according to the Sunsphere Government, has never seen residents.
-It is rumoured that the Government utilises the island for environmental testing of some form.
+It houses the underground Bureau of Public Standards, an enigmatic government agency responsible for keeping the many laws and policies of Sunsphere in order, sometimes with strange results.

 Hallowbog (inhabited, Coralwynd) - A hilly and foggy isle off the coast of Coralwynd.
 The isle is occupied by a handful of weather station occupants, as well as researchers investigating old myths of a pre-Sunsphere wreckage.